 Unlike other treatment options, this is the only solution that treats the fundamental allergies that you are suffering from.

 Medical Procedures - Often your allergy symptoms are made more difficult as it interacts with other serious medical issues.
 Allergy sufferers often struggle with sinus infections, sleep disruption, and other issues that impact the ear, nose, and throat (ENT).
 There are safe, affordable, and non-invasive ENT solutions for all of your medical needs.
 These solutions work hand-in-hand with your allergy treatment plan to provide a comprehensive long-term solution.

 Allergy Testing: Breathe Free is your trusted solution!

 Don’t trust your important medical decisions to just anyone, look to the professionals at Richmond Breathe Free Allergy and Sinus Centers.
 Our extensive medical training allows us the unique ability to understand how your allergies, sinuses, and other medical conditions all work together.
-We review your allergy test results and medical history to customize a plan that is based on your individual goals.
+We review your allergy test results and medical history to customize a plan that is based on your goals.
 Only a trained ENT can connect all of the pieces to ensure a safe and highly effective long-term treatment plan.

 From allergy testing to sinus symptoms, we have you covered throughout the entire process.
 Richmond may be the most challenging city for seasonal allergies, but it doesn’t have to be the most challenging city for you.
 Call us today and let’s work together on an allergy testing action plan.
-We will ensure that you are breathing free and living life to the fullest right here in the River City!Set an Appointment Today!
+We will ensure that you are Breathing Free and living life to the fullest right here in the River City!Set an Appointment Today!